-Alice Springs is the informal capital of the Red Centre with a population of 26000 people, and it is the second populated town in Northern Territory.
-Also, Alice Springs location is so far from the biggest Australian cities that make this place really unique.
+Alice Springs is often considered the unofficial capital of the Red Centre, with a population of approximately 26,000 people, making it the second most populous town in the Northern Territory.
+Its remote location far from major Australian cities gives it a unique atmosphere.